verusbabb/Team-Profile-Generator/README.md

 - [Questions](#questions)

 ## *Description*
-This applicatio was developed using Node, Javascript, HTML, and CSS.
+This application was developed using Node, Javascript, HTML, and CSS.
 Dependencies include fs, inquirer, and jest (jest is for testing purposes only; not required to run the application).

 ## *Installation*